abdullahkady/guc-client/README.md

 The library is open source under the [MIT License](https://github.com/AbdullahKady/guc-client/blob/master/LICENSE).

 DISCLAIMER: This library is in no way legally associated with the GUC.
-It is simply a personal project for automating day-to-day tasks involving the GUC, by providing a programmatic API.
+It is simply a personal project for automating day-to-day tasks involving the GUC system.